-A raffle is a form of gambling where people pay money to buy tickets that give them the chance of winning a prize.
-The chances of winning are determined randomly.
+A raffle is a form of gambling where people pay money to buy tickets that give them chances of winning prizes.
+Twinner is drawn from all entries, meaning the winner is determined randomly.

 - Consideration (money is paid for the tickets)

 In many countries, including the United States, personal lotteries are prohibited.
-Only the government, neither individuals or nor private companies, is allowed to legally run lotteries.
+Only the government, not individuals or private companies, is legally allowed to run lotteries.

-However, some jurisdictions make exceptions, for example, for certain types of organizations, for raffles with prizes that are worth under a certain amount.
+Raffles have all three elements, which would technically make them prohibited.
+However, many jurisdictions make exceptions for fundraising raffles.
+Exceptions are made for certain types of organizations, for raffle prizes that are worth under a certain amount, and other reasons.

 Running a Legal Raffle in the United States

-In the United States, the laws that cover raffles (as well as lotteries and other forms of gambling) are controlled by a combination of state and federal law.
-That means that whether you are able to run a raffle at all, and what you have to do to ensure that raffle meets all legal requirements, varies depending on where your raffle is located.
+In the United States, raffles (as well as lotteries and other forms of gambling) are controlled by a combination of state and federal law.
+That means that whether you're able to run a raffle, and what you have to do to ensure that raffle meets all legal requirements, varies depending on where you are located.

-Currently, raffles are legal with various restrictions in 45 of the 50 states.
-The states that prohibit raffles altogether are: Alabama, California, Hawaii, Kansas, and Utah.
+Currently, raffles are legal with various restrictions in 47 of the 50 states.
+The states that prohibit raffles altogether are Alabama, Hawaii and Utah.

 So to find out what you need to do to run a legal raffle, you need to check the raffle laws for your state.
 You can do this by: